Caroline F. Ware: Family and early years

-Caroline “Lina” Ware was born and raised in Brookline, Massachusetts.
+Caroline "Lina" Ware was born and raised in Brookline, Massachusetts.
 Her family belonged to the New England Unitarian church, and had a history of social concern.
-Ware's great great grandfather, Henry Ware, dean of the Harvard Divinity School, controversially established Unitarianism in the institution.
-Ware's great grandfather, Henry Ware Jr., also a faculty member of the Harvard Divinity School, published unorthodox ideas and was also deemed a controversial figure.
+Ware's great-great-grandfather, Henry Ware, dean of the Harvard Divinity School, controversially established Unitarianism in the institution.
+Ware's great-grandfather, Henry Ware Jr., also a faculty member of the Harvard Divinity School, published unorthodox ideas and was also deemed a controversial figure.
 Her grandfather was Charles Pickard Ware.
-During the Civil War he worked in Port Royal, South Carolina, with some of the first newly freed people to be liberated by the Union Army.
+During the American Civil War, he worked in Port Royal, South Carolina, with some of the first newly freed people to be liberated by the Union Army.
 Caroline's father, brother, and various cousins were all graduates of Harvard College.

 Caroline's father, also named Henry Ware, was a municipal judge, lawyer, and member of the Brookline town meeting.
 Her mother was involved in community service, such as volunteering with the Girl Scouts and the church.
 Her family strongly advocated for the education of women.

 Adolescence

-Ware attended local private schools before choosing to enroll in Vassar College over Bryn Mawr College.
+Ware attended local private schools, before choosing to enroll in Vassar College over Bryn Mawr College.
 At Vassar, Ware became a student of Lucy Maynard Salmon, a professor of history.
 Salmon emphasized the importance of observing ordinary people's lives and thinking independently.
 She taught Ware how to carry out careful research methodology, and encouraged her to use primary sources.
-Several of Vassar's faculty at the time taught that knowledge was the foundation of “responsible conduct”.
+Several of Vassar's faculty at the time taught that knowledge was the foundation of "responsible conduct".